osmandapp/docs/content/osmand/map/map-context-menu.md

 ---
 title: "Map Context menu"
-intro: "'Context menu' is a menu of options that appears on map interaction such as press on places or objects.
-The context menu offers the available choices of actions or information related to the selected object."
+intro: "'Map Context menu' provides information of selected objects on the map and allows to share, to edit, to move or to navigate to this place."
 versions: '*'
 ---
 {% data reusables.general.article-not-complete %}